MaterializeInc/materialize/doc/developer/testdrive.md

 we check these invariants after an entire test run.
 You can also optionally disable them, or when debugging, run them after every statement.

-#### `--validate-catalog-store=<store-kind>`
+#### `--validate-catalog-store`

-After executing a DDL statement, validate that representation of the catalog is identical to the in-memory one. `<store-kind>` can be one of:
+After executing a DDL statement, validate that representation of the catalog is identical to the in-memory one.
-  - `stash`: Connects to a catalog stored in the stash.
-    - must also set the `--postgres-stash=postgres://root@materialized:26257?options=--search_path=adapter` option.
-  - `persist`: Connects to a catalog stored in persist.
-    - must also set the `--persist-consensus-url` and `--persist-blob-url` options.
+Must also set the `--persist-consensus-url` and `--persist-blob-url` options.
-  - `shadow`: Connects to a catalog stored in the stash and persist and sets the results.
-    - must also set the `--postgres-stash=postgres://root@materialized:26257?options=--search_path=adapter`, `--persist-consensus-url`, and `--persist-blob-url` options.

 # Executing statements